|(a) An applicant may be accepted into an alternative

 begin program training and may be approved to take a certification

-examination, but shall not be recommended for a probationary certificate
+examination, but shall not be recommended for an intern or a probationary

-until the bachelor's degree or higher from an accredited institution
+certificate until the bachelor's degree or higher from an accredited

 (e) Except as provided by this section, an alternative

 certification program or post-baccalaureate program, prior to admission

 on a contingency basis, shall not provide coursework, training, and/or

 examination approval to an applicant that leads to initial certification